sdiehl/wiwinwlh/tutorial.md

 variance is severely inflated by outliers
 ```

-Criterion can also generate a HTML page containing the benchmark results plotted
+To generate an HTML page containing the benchmark results plotted

 ```bash
 $ ghc -O2 --make criterion.hs